-Two systems have been used to classify AML into subtypes -- the French-American-British (FAB) system and the newer World Health Organization (WHO) system.
+Two systems have been used to classify AML into subtypes: the French-American-British (FAB) system and the newer World Health Organization (WHO) system.

 The French-American-British (FAB) classification of AML

-Leukemia treatment has improved, so research has focused on why some patients have a better chance to be cured than others.
+In recent years, research has focused on why some patients have a better chance to be cured than others.
 Differences among patients that affect how they respond to treatment are called prognostic factors.
 These factors include:

 - The patient’s age